jehad-halahla/Arabic-English-Langauge-Diarizer/README.md

-# Arabic-English-Langauge-Diarizer
-a project that highlights the need for arabic code-switched datasets and the need for models that accurately do the language diarization task.

 # 🔀 Language Code-Switching Identification

 An AI-based system for diarizing code-switched speech, focusing on English-Arabic language transitions.
 This project was developed as part of our graduation requirements for a B.Sc. in Computer Engineering at Birzeit University.